panyan7/algorithm/README.md

 ### Writing Clean Code
 - When you're making queries to sum of absolute values minus some number, you can precompute the points that the solution change, and calculate p, the number of positive - number of non-positive, and w, the sum of elements with signs +1 or -1.
 Then, you can calculate the query x by w - x * p.
 This is clean and easy to debug.
 - Tree operations are slow in constant.
 So avoid using ordered set and map in general if you don't really need them.
 Vector + sort + removing duplicate with `a.erase(std::unique(a.begin(), a.end()), a.end())` is much faster than set in practice.
 Priority queue is also much faster than multiset, although their query complexities are both O(log n).
 - If you want to calculate both the prefix and suffix quickly, you just need one prefix sum array.
 When you have fewer arrays, you don't have to modify a lot during debugging.
+Also, if you only need prefix sum, you can do stuff like `a[i] += a[i-1]` for each
 - When you binary search for a fixed precision, you can run for a fixed iteration, which is something at least log(precision).
 Typically something like 100 works.

+### Debugging
+- Did you use long long?
+Especially, when you do bitwise shift, use 1LL.
+- Did you confuse max and min?
+- Did you confuse m and n?
+- Are the containers initialized correctly?
+If there are multiple test cases, did you clear the containers?
+- Are there array out of bound issues?
+- Are the base case (and index) of dp correct?
+- Did you do off by one for the index?
+Are the choices consistent throughout the program?
+- Did you try test cases that cover all parts of your solution?